rohsyl/ra2-unit-counter-ui/README.md

 ### Get players

 This endpoint will return you the list of all players with their colors.
-The response will vary depends if you are in 1v1 more or
+The response will vary depends if you are in 1v1 mode or
 2v2 mode.

 Endpoint :